-For state fiscal year 2018, approximately $7.2 million in funding is available for improving and expanding Colorado’s emergency medical and trauma services system.
+For state fiscal year 2020, approximately $7 million in funding is available for improving and expanding Colorado’s emergency medical and trauma services system.
 Funds are available on a reimbursement basis to organizations that have the provision of EMS and trauma services as their primary purpose.
-This generally includes ambulance services, first response agencies, hospitals, clinics, fire agencies, rescue groups, communications centers, training centers, community colleges and other public or private providers of emergency medical and trauma services in Colorado.
+This generally includes ambulance services, first response agencies, acute care medical facilities, fire agencies, rescue groups, communications centers, training centers and other public or private providers of emergency medical and trauma services in Colorado.

 System improvement funding: These requests are for projects that affect the state regionally or as a whole.
 Categories include regional medical direction, system improvement, technical assistance, conference/forum support and Regional Emergency Medical and Trauma Services Advisory Council (RETAC) operations.
 Apply at www.cemsis.com.
 There are no match requirements for system improvement funding.
 Applications will be evaluated by the Public Policy and Finance Committee of the State Emergency Medical and Trauma Services Advisory Council.
-Public notice of awards will occur by June 30, and purchase orders or contracts for awards will be issued after July 1, 2017.
-Up to 10% of the total grant funds available can be awarded as system improvement funding, which could be anywhere between $0 and approximately $720,000.
-Within the system improvement funding allocation, $363,000 will be set aside for RETACs to apply for regional medical direction projects, leaving approximately $357,000 for other system improvement awards.
-More information is available here.
+Public notice of awards will occur by June 30, and purchase orders or contracts for awards will be issued after July 1, 2019.
+Up to 10 percent of the total grant funds available can be awarded as system improvement funding, which could be anywhere between $0 and approximately $700,000.
+Within the system improvement funding allocation, $363,000 will be set aside for RETACs to apply for regional medical direction projects, leaving approximately $337,000 for other system improvement awards.
+More information available in the RFP.

-Provider grants: Application categories include ambulances and other EMS vehicles, communications, data collection, EMS and trauma equipment, injury prevention, personnel and services, recruitment and retention and other.
+Provider grants: Application categories include ambulances and other EMS vehicles, communications, data collection, EMS and trauma equipment, injury prevention, personnel and services, recruitment and retention, and other.
 Apply at www.cemsis.com.
-A 50% match is required but there is a financial waiver process for organizations that cannot meet the match.
+A standard 50 percent match is required but there is a financial waiver process for organizations that cannot meet the match.
+Financial waiver applications will be reviewed on March 1, 2019.
+Regional hearings will take place in March and April, and state hearings will be held May 9-10, 2019.
+Public notice of awards will occur by June 30, and purchase orders or contracts for awards will be issued after July 1, 2019.
 Awards for ambulances and certain other equipment are limited to maximum amounts specified in this guidance.
-In addition, about $280,000 may be set aside this year to increase RETAC base funding leaving approximately $6.6 million for other provider grant awards.
-More information is available here.
+In addition, about $295,000 may be set aside this year to increase RETAC base funding leaving approximately $6.3 million for other provider grant awards.
+More information available in the RFP.

 You can learn more about this opportunity by visiting the funder's website.